ultimate271/notes/dastoyevsky/brothers02.04.md

 Catching his eye, she laughed so that the elder could not help saying, “Why do you make fun of him like that, naughty girl?”

+#### After being confronted about her playing, Lise says she only wishes that Alexey could visit
 Lise suddenly and quite unexpectedly blushed.
 Her eyes flashed and her face became quite serious.
 She began speaking quickly and nervously in a warm and resentful voice: